ChocolateLoverRaj/rust-os-tutorial/Part 10 - Breakpoint Handling/README.md

 # Handling interrupts and exceptions
 An interrupt is when the CPU receives an external event.
-Like the word "interrupt", when the CPU receives the event, the CPU will interrupt your code and switch to executing some other code.
-The CPU sometimes switches stacks (by changing the `rsp` register), and basically "calls" the interrupt handler function with an interrupt stack frame.
+When the CPU receives the event, the CPU will interrupt your code and call an interrupt handler function, inputting an interrupt stack frame.
+The interrupt stack frame contains info about what the CPU was doing before it was interrupted, and, depending on the exception, may also contain an error code.
 It is the interrupt handler function's responsibility to switch back to whatever the CPU was doing before.

 An exception is when the code tries to do something invalid.
 For example, a page fault is when code tries to access an invalid memory address.
 A double fault is when there is an exception that happens as the CPU tries to execute an exception handler.
 A triple fault happens if there is an exception as the CPU tries to execute the double fault handler.
 When a triple fault happens, the computer immediately reboots.
 Similar to interrupts, the CPU jumps to an exception handler function.

-As we write an OS, there **will** be exceptions because of some bug in our code.
-We'll define exception handlers for them, because if we don't, there will be a triple fault and that's hard to debug.
+As we write an OS, there **will** be exceptions because of bugs in our code.
+We'll define exception handlers for them, because if we don't, there will be a triple fault, which is very hard to debug.
 We'll start by having a [breakpoint](https://wiki.osdev.org/Exceptions#Breakpoint) exception handler.
 Breakpoints aren't really errors, and this "exception" is convenient to check that our exception handlers are working.

 There are three things we need to set up: The GDT, TSS, and IDT.
 The IDT contains the handler functions that should be executed on different kinds of exceptions and interrupts.
 The TSS contains pointers to stacks when the CPU switches stacks before executing a handler.
 The GDT in modern times basically just contains a pointer to the TSS.
 Each CPU will have its own GDT, TSS, and IDT.
 Create a file `gdt.rs`:
 ```rs